AquaticEcoDynamics/Peel_ARC/README.md

 **Balancing estuarine and societal health in a changing environment (LP150100451).**

+> [!Research Aims]
-_The aim of this study is to produce a predictive decision support framework for helping identify land-planning solutions that best optimise trade-offs between catchment development aspirations (hereafter ‘societal health’) and estuarine ecological integrity and ecosystem service delivery (together, ‘estuarine health’) in the face of a fast growing population and changing climate._
+> The aim of this study is to produce a predictive decision support framework for helping identify land-planning solutions that best optimise trade-offs between catchment development aspirations (hereafter ‘societal health’) and estuarine ecological integrity and ecosystem service delivery (together, ‘estuarine health’) in the face of a fast growing population and changing climate.

 ---